top of page

 Ray Miranda Vizcaino is the head cake decorator for Sugar and Scribe Bakery.
 Ray served 5 years with the United States Marine Corps before following his dream in the pastry world.
 Ray has been on numerous Food Network Shows such as Halloween Baking Championship, CANDYLAND, Food Network Challenge and Big Time Bake, and other numerous shows.
 Ray has also won Food Network Challenge Pokemon and Food Network Candyland.
 Ray is also a manager for Sugar and Scribe Bakery and oversees event/coordinating details for the bakery as well.
 He is always finding new and innovative ways to create beautiful cakes and desserts that everyone will enjoy.

-Click here to read about our previous year's presenters.
+Click here to read about presenters from our previous years.

 bottom of page